 - Simply fold single fold tape in half, but it’s imperative to make sure that you leave one side slightly smaller than the other.
 This will ensure even sewing when using double fold bias on actual sewing projects.

 - Press with your iron as you fold until the whole strip is done

 That was pretty much it!
-Now that you know how to make bias tape, go make tons for all your sewing projects!
+Now that you know how to make bias binding, go make tons for all your sewing projects!